 If you are travelling then don’t just keep the credit card for safety but also keep at least 100 rupees change.
 I personally suggest you to keep coins and 10 rupee notes as these help you when you want to go “loo” but you don’t have a “change” to use a clean public toilet or bathroom.

 Ask the locals and try the famous shops

 If you want something special to eat then always ask a couple of locals as a suggestion and visit this city famous shop for local food.

 Add variety to your taste buds

 At last, I would like to advise you all to keep your water bottles filled all the time you travel and drink lots of water.
 I suggest you buy a hiking bag for this purpose.
-Hiking bags really makes it easy to carry you weights around.
-I prefer Wildcraft 50 Ltrs Grey Rucksack due its affordability and durability.
+Hiking bags really makes it easy to carry your weights around.
+I prefer Wildcraft 50 Ltrs Grey Rucksack mostly because it’s affordable and durable.

 Just let me know if you have your experience to share with me.
-I always love to hear experiences from people.
+I always love to hear the experiences of people.
 Or if you want to read about a particular topic that you have in mind, you can suggest me below.